ct-analytics/christopherteixeira_com_old/content/project/State-Engagement-to-Address-Opioid-Overprescribing-and-Misuse/index.md

 ---
 title: State Engagement to Address Opioid Overprescribing and Misuse

-summary: Using analytics to understand opioid prescribing behaviors
+summary: Using analytics to understand opioid prescribing behaviors.

 date: "2018-09-11T00:00:00Z"